Dwell in the Beginning: How Language Models Embed Long Documents for Dense Retrieval: Introduction

-Recent advancements have allowed transformer-based models to handle increasingly larger context lengths, resulting in the availability of Large Language Models (LLMs) that can accommodate input lengths reaching tens of thousands of tokens~\citep{DBLP:journals/corr/abs-2309-16039}.
-However, studies to assess how well this context is captured by causal LMs~\citep{DBLP:journals/corr/abs-2307-03172} have shown that the models are biased to the information contained at the beginning of the input, and tend to lose scope of information in middle.
+Recent advancements have allowed Transformer-based models to handle increasingly larger context lengths, resulting in the availability of Language Models (LMs) that can accommodate input lengths reaching tens of thousands of tokens~\citep{DBLP:journals/corr/abs-2309-16039}.
+However, studies assessing how well this context is captured by causal LMs~\citep{DBLP:journals/corr/abs-2307-03172} have shown that models are biased to information contained at the beginning or end of the input, losing information in the middle.

-Instead of focusing on generation, we extend this type of study to text representation learning, which has been a fundamental task for dense retrieval~\citep{DBLP:conf/sigir/YatesNL21}, and is gaining attention in the context of of retrieval-augmented generation~\citep{DBLP:conf/emnlp/ChevalierWAC23, DBLP:journals/corr/abs-2304-08467}, and recommendation systems~\citep{DBLP:journals/corr/abs-2401-04858}.
-Specifically, we focus on web document retrieval, examining how well a single embedding can represent a web document, while addressing the emergence of position biases.
+Instead of further analysing text generation, we extend this type of study to text representation learning, which has been a fundamental task for dense retrieval~\citep{DBLP:conf/iclr/XiongXLTLBAO21,DBLP:conf/emnlp/KarpukhinOMLWEC20}, and is also gaining attention in the context of retrieval-augmented generation~\citep{DBLP:conf/emnlp/ChevalierWAC23, DBLP:journals/corr/abs-2304-08467} and recommendation systems~\citep{DBLP:journals/corr/abs-2401-04858}.
+Specifically, we focus on web document retrieval, examining how well a single embedding represents a complete web document, while assessing the emergence of eventual position biases.

-We start by continuously pre-training and fine-tuning an encoder-decoder model similar to T5-base~\citep{JMLR:v21:20-074} but with a context length of 2048 tokens, following standard techniques to achieve a model that is representative of the state-of-the-art among the low-parameter spectrum.
-We leverage the MS-MARCO (v1) document collection~\citep{DBLP:conf/nips/NguyenRSGTMD16}, as this dataset is commonly found in evaluation benchmarks~\citep{thakur2021beir, DBLP:conf/eacl/MuennighoffTMR23}, and it is one of the major sources of training data for contrastive fine-tuning~\citep{DBLP:journals/corr/abs-2310-08232, DBLP:journals/corr/abs-2212-03533}.
+We start by continuously pre-training and fine-tuning an encoder-decoder model similar to T5-base~\citep{JMLR:v21:20-074} but with a context length of 2048 tokens, following standard techniques to achieve a model that is representative of the state-of-the-art among the low-parameter scale.
+We leverage the MS-MARCO (v1) document collection~\citep{DBLP:conf/nips/NguyenRSGTMD16}, as this dataset is commonly used in retrieval evaluation benchmarks~\citep{thakur2021beir, DBLP:conf/eacl/MuennighoffTMR23}, and it is one of the major sources of training data for the fine-tuning of neural retrieval models~\citep{DBLP:journals/corr/abs-2310-08232, DBLP:journals/corr/abs-2212-03533}.